History of Texas: Population growth

+In 1911 an extremely bloody decade-long civil war broke out in Mexico.
+Hundreds of thousands of refugees fled to Texas, raising the Hispanic population from 72,000 in 1900 to 250,000 in 1920.
+The number reached 700,000 in 1930, 1,400,000 in 1960, and 4 million in 1990.

+Blacks grew in number but declined as a proportion, falling from 22% of 1890 population in 1890 to 16% in 1920.
+They were increasingly segregated in public places, and lost the right to vote.
+Physical intimidation occurred regularly.
+Of the 468 lynching victims in the state between 1885, the peak, and the last episode in 1942, 339 were black, 77 white, 53 Hispanic, and 1 Indian.
+Much improved law enforcement after 1920 meant the violence rapidly died out, but segregation only ended in 1964.

 Dallas growth

 Texans in 1909 marked an icon of progress with the construction of the first skyscraper west of the Mississippi.
 The 190-foot steel-frame skyscraper was the 14-story Praetorian Building, housing the Praetorian Insurance Company.
 Dallas became the regional headquarters of the Federal Reserve in 1914, strengthening its dominance of Texas banking.
 The city had reached 260,000 population by 1929 when the effects of the Stock Market Crash hit Texas, causing a sharp drop in the prices of oil, cotton and cattle; growth came to a standstill.

 Oil

 On the morning of January 10, 1901, Anthony F. Lucas, an experienced mining engineer, drilled the first major oil well at Spindletop, a small hill south of Beaumont, Texas.
 The East Texas Oil Field, discovered on October 5, 1930, is located in east central part of the state, and is the largest and most prolific oil reservoir in the contiguous United States.
 Other oil fields were later discovered in West Texas and under the Gulf of Mexico.
 The resulting Texas Oil Boom permanently transformed the economy of Texas, and led to its most significant economic expansion after the Civil War.